PANOM683/Mini_Project_2/README.md

+The video - Simple Click on View Raw And it will Download.

 Student Management System

 - First For Frontend to run View App.jsx or StudentTable.jsx and Save then run - npm run dev to open the Port.